tiagofrepereira2012/paper_notes/notes/htface/iranmanesh2019coupled.md

 ![](iranmanesh2019coupled.png)

-In the image, the first encoder/decoder (called Vis-GAN) is responsible to build reconstructions with of VIS (Visual light images) images.
+In the image, the first encoder/decoder (called Vis-GAN) is responsible to build reconstructions of VIS (Visual light images) images.
-The second encoder/decoder (called NVis GAN) is responsible to generated VIS images from a **non** VIS inputs.
+The second encoder/decoder (called NVis GAN) is responsible to generated VIS images from **non** VIS inputs.
 The bottlenecks of both networks are coupled by the [contrastive loss](http://yann.lecun.com/exdb/publis/pdf/chopra-05.pdf), which the intention to preserve identity information.
-At test time only the NVis GAN is used, where a VIS images is synthesized from a NVis image.
+At test time only the NVis GAN is used, where a VIS images are synthesized from a NVis image.
 Future comparisons are carried our with regular face recognition systems.

 ## Key points